stfc-sciml/ffsas/doc/USER-GUIDE.md

     some anchor points in the non-flat `b(q)` profile.
     The `b` values at these anchor points will be solved by `ffsas`.
-    Between the anchor points, linear interpolation is assumed.
+    Linear interpolation is assumed between the anchor points (so `b(q)` is a piecewise linear function either in linear or log scale).
-    Using too many anchor points can make `b(q)` too strong for data-fitting, so decreasing the reliability of the inverted parameters.
+    Using too many anchor points can make `b(q)` too expressive for data-fitting, decreasing the reliability of the inverted parameters.
-    We suggest using up to 3 anchor points unless you know the background *is* very non-flat.
+    We suggest using up to 3 anchor points unless you know the background is very wiggling.

 * **I am more used to `numpy` than `torch`.
 How do I use `ffsas`?**